emirmatik/a-pathfinding-algorithm/README.md

 **Use `npm start` to run the app in the development mode**

-🧮 Select Start and End Point Coordinates as you wish </br>
+🧮 Select Start and End point coordinates as you wish </br>
 ✍ Add custom walls with using left click of your mouse </br>
 ⚪ You can delete walls with right click as well </br>
 🎯 Algorithm will find the shortest way between start and end points ! </br>